 How to Make Sun Print Cards

 To make sun print cards, follow the instructions over at the napkin tutorial, or the instructions on the cyanotype kit to mix the chemicals.
 Then, use a small foam roller to make a rough rectangle on the cards.
 I like the edges uneven and natural looking, like torn paper.

 Pick out a few interestingly shaped flat things from the garden, a park, or forest.
 Flat leaves with plenty of detail seem to work best.
 Those that are rounded will leave shadows and not give a crisp sun print.

-Arrange the leaves on prepared cards once the solution has dried.
+Arrange the botanicals on prepared cards once the solution has dried.
 Note: be sure to allow the solution to dry completely in the dark as per the package instructions as any light will begin the exposure process.
 Place a piece of glass over cards and leaves and set it out in direct sun for 20 minutes undisturbed.

 You can also buy sun print paper if you don’t want to deal with applying the chemicals.
 That’s on my list to try next.

 When the exposure time is up, run the print under water until it starts to develop.

 The instructions say to wash for 5 minutes but I found this lightened too much of the print.
 I also tried floating the whole card in a tub of water and didn’t like these results that were, again, too washed out.
 There was a warning in the instructions that if you don’t wash the chemicals off well enough, your print will continue to expose.
 I did these cards a few weeks ago and they are still just perfect, so I suppose I found the right balance.
 My experimentation led me to feel satisfied with the running water system.

 You don’t need to wash them until the unexposed area under the leaf is completely white, which will happen as it finishes developing and dries.
 Set out to dry until damp, then press between sheets of parchment in a phone book so that the card flattens out again.